mlafleur/mlafleur.github.io/_posts/2003-09-19-holy-acronym-batman.md

 ---
-Title: Holy Acronym Batman!
+title: Holy Acronym Batman!
-Excerpt: ""
+excerpt: ""
-Tags: null
+tags: null
 ---
 =Verdana size=2>As I mentioned last night, <a href="http://weblogs.asp.net/mlafleur/posts/28223.aspx">we are moving into a new office</a>.
 Along with this move comes the purchasing of new development machines.
 Now it has been some time since I actually purchased a myself, so I was in for quite a shock.
 And after spending 3 hours working on a PO I came to a conclusion; <strong>we must end this acronym madness!</strong>